moby/moby/docs/reference/api/docker_remote_api_v1.24.md

            + `host-src:container-dest:ro` to make the bind-mount read-only inside the container.
 Both `host-src`, and `container-dest` must be an _absolute_ path.
-           + `volume-name:container-dest` to bind-mount a volume managed by a volume driver into the container. `container-dest` must be an _absolute_ path.
+           + `volume-name:container-dest[:nocopy]` to bind-mount a volume managed by a volume driver into the container. `container-dest` must be an _absolute_ path.
+Optionally, `nocopy` option initializes an empty volume with data from `container-dest`.
+In that case, `container-dest` must not be declared as `VOLUME` in the `Dockerfile` of the image from which the container is created.
-           + `volume-name:container-dest:ro` to mount the volume read-only inside the container.  `container-dest` must be an _absolute_ path.
+           + `volume-name:container-dest:ro[,nocopy]` to mount the volume read-only inside the container.  `container-dest` must be an _absolute_ path.
+	     Optionally, `nocopy` option initializes an empty volume with data from `container-dest`.
+In that case, `container-dest` must not be declared as `VOLUME` in the `Dockerfile` of the image from which the container is created.
     -   **Links** - A list of links for the container.
 Each link entry should be in the form of `container_name:alias`.
     -   **Memory** - Memory limit in bytes.